IntersysConsulting/scala-essentials-nanodegree/CONTRIBUTING.md

 The source content for each module in the markdown language is going to be safetly stored in a github repository.
 [Github pages](https://pages.github.com/) is used to publish the documentation and slides.

-The particular content for each module can be found in the agenda of [the design document](https://docs.google.com/document/d/1HZ1Rsn46x_BVAo8scSyVr9r5IesyTyHhGptjW1n_T6A/edit?usp=sharing).
+The particular content for each module can be found in the agenda of [the official Syllabus](https://intersysconsulting.github.io/scala-essentials-nanodegree/).

 ## Requirements